Elizabeth Darrell (courtier): In popular culture

-Canadian actress Krystin Pellerin portrayed Darrell in several episodes of The Tudors the second season.
+Canadian actress Krystin Pellerin portrayed Darrell in several episodes of the second season of The Tudors.
 Her fate is however dramatically altered.
 Instead of returning to royal service after the death of her mistress, as is historically accurate, Darrell hangs herself from the beams of her mistress's former home.
 The show is correct however in portraying Darrell's and Wyatt's affair.
-This is the only known portrayal of Elizabeth Darrell in popular culture.
 She also appears in Hilary Mantel’s Wolf Hall trilogy as an attendant of Catherine of Aragon and later of Princess Mary, and in Elizabeth Cook's Lux as she moves from loyalty to Katherine (as it is spelt in the novel) to Wyatt.